Skip to content

 With a simple yet flavorful seasoning, this oven-baked tilapia is a family favorite.
 It has mouthwatering flavor and is the ultimate way to enjoy tilapia!
 Just dredge your fillets in seasoning, dot them with butter, and bake until flaky.

 • Ready in 30 minutes.
-I love a recipe that I know is fast but not fast food.
-It’s filling, nutritious, and isn’t heavy, so it’s great to have just before evening sports or activities.
+I love a recipe that I know is healthy and fast but not fast food.
+It’s filling, nutritious, and light and a great source of lean protein.

 Recipe Ingredients